8 things you probably didn’t know about C#

 }

-It’s easy to think of private as meaning only this instance of a class can access them but the reality is it means only this class can access it… including other instances of this class.
-It’s actually quite useful for some comparison methods.
+It’s easy to think of private as meaning only this instance of a class can access them.
+The reality is it means only this class can access it — including other instances of this class.
+It’s quite useful when writing some comparison methods.

 8. The C# Language specification is already on your computer